Follow this pre-arrival checklist for new students to make sure you complete all required steps related to your F-1 or J-1 status.

 Sign Up for Health Insurance

-If you will arrive in the U.S. before September 24, 2014, you should purchase a separate short-term insurance plan to cover medical needs that might occur before September 24, 2014.
-One option is through Assurant Health.
+If you will arrive in the U.S.before the ISHIP coverage begins, you should purchase a separate short-term insurance plan to cover medical needs that might occur before the ISHIP coverage begins.
+You may find other options through private insurance companies.

 If you are registering from home, you must sign up for health insurance before you are allowed to select classes.